tracyymaii/Web-Crawler/README.md

 ## Results

-> Succesful output of our program from command line
+### Succesful Output of Our Program from Command Line

 ![image](https://github.com/user-attachments/assets/b06bdc27-e46d-4771-83d6-a8fca1090a25)
 >